Begum Hazrat Mahal: Indian Rebellion of 1857

-During the Indian Rebellion of 1857, Begum Hazrat Mahal's band of supporters rebelled against the forces of the British under the leadership of Raja Jalal Singh; they seized control of Lucknow, and she took power as the guardian of her minor son, Prince Birjis Qadr, whom she had declared as the ruler (Wali) of Awadh.
+During the Indian Rebellion of 1857, Begum Hazrat Mahal's band of supporters including Raja Hanumant Singh, rebelled against British.
+The revolutionary forces alinged to Begum Hazrat Mahal under the leadership of Raja Jailal Singh; seized control of Lucknow, and she took power as the guardian of her minor son, Prince Birjis Qadr, whom she had declared as the ruler (Wali) of Awadh.
 As regent, she automatically came to have a leadership role in the rebellion against the British.

-One of the principal complaints of Begum Hazrat Mahal was that the English East India Company had casually demolished Temples and mosques just to make way for roads.
+One of the principal complaints of Begum Hazrat Mahal was that the East India Company had casually demolished temples and mosques just to make way for roads.
 In a proclamation issued during the final days of the revolt, she mocked the British claim to allow freedom of worship:

 Hazrat Mahal worked in association with Nana Saheb, but later joined the Maulavi of Faizabad in the attack on Shahjahanpur.
 When the forces under the command of the British re-captured Lucknow and most of Oudh, she was forced to retreat.